jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 The original Person attributes, landline phone and only one email, may be a domain invariant that's been incorporated in many parts of the system.
 Adding a cell phone or additional email address will have an impact upon all of them since the domain invariant has been updated.

 Context coupling relates to the [Stable or Fixed Design Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) section in my [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) blog entry from last year.
 Stable elements, such as interfaces, don't tend to have dependencies upon other elements.
 However other elements have dependencies upon them.
 This is visually apparent with a design rendered in a UML class diagram.
-Stable elements will tend to have the arrowheads on relationship lines point into them and very view pointing out of them.
+Stable elements will tend to have the arrowheads on relationship lines pointing into them and very view pointing out of them.

 In the example, other elements depend upon Person by referencing it, but Person doesn't depend upon them.
 Therefore, when Person is updated, this can have a significant impact upon the elements that reference it.

 # Summary
-Hopefully this second take at _Coupling_ and _Cohesion_ has provided a bit more clarity and definitely not introduced any confusion by me.
+Hopefully this second take at _Coupling_ and _Cohesion_ has provided a bit more clarity and not introduced any confusion by me.

 The more I considered this addendum, the more I kept thinking about a previous blog, as mentioned above: [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which is about dependency and knowledge management.